-Many students arrive during the college year.
-The SENCo liaises with Admissions personnel to ascertain whether incoming students have any SEN, and provision is made accordingly.
-The department has an identified LSA who manages the entry of casual entrants, and carries out baseline assessments.
-The identified LSA will also follow up and mentor them as they settle into the college.
+Many students arrive during the school year.
+The SENCo liaises with Admissions personnel to ascertain whether incoming students have any SEND and provision is made accordingly.
+The department has an identified LSA who manages the entry of in-year admissions and carries out baseline assessments.
+The identified LSA will also follow up and mentor them as they settle into the school.
 (See also EAL policy for casual entrants with EAL needs.)